JetBrains/sbt-idea-plugin/README.md

 shadePatterns += ShadePattern("com.google.protobuf.**", "zinc.protobuf.@1")
 ```

+#### `bundleScalaLibrary in ThisBuild :: SettingKey[Boolean]`

+Trying to load the same classes in your plugin's classloader which have already been loaded by a parent classloader
+will result in classloader constraint violation.
+A vivid example of this scenario is depending on some other plugin,
+that bundles scala-library.jar(e.g. Scala plugin for IJ) and still bundling your own.

+To workaround this issue `sbt-idea-plugin` tries to automatically detect if your plugin project has dependencies on
+other plugins with Scala and filter out scala-library.jar from the resulting artifact.
+However, the heuristic cannot
+cover all possible cases and thereby this setting is exposed to allow manual control over bundling the scala-library.jar

 #### `packageArtifact :: TaskKey[File]`

 Builds unpacked plugin distribution.
 This task traverses dependency graph of the